tanhuizhen/Hihi_Linkage-mapping/README.md

 Folder names correspond to the sections in 'Materials and methods'.

-Unless otherwise stated, codes were ran on New Zealand eScience Infrastructure (NeSI).
+Unless otherwise stated, codes were ran via Jupyter on New Zealand eScience Infrastructure (NeSI).